mlalbuquerque/SZES/README.md

 ### Contributions

-You can increase the number of questions in the `controllers/questions.php` file.
-OR - and this is better - you can create new entire simulation exams!
+You can create new entire simulation exams!

 To create new simulation exams, create a new folder in `simulations` folder with this format: